pgstuff/sys_syn_dblink/README.md

     make installcheck PGUSER=postgres

 Once sys_syn_dblink is installed, you can add it to a database.
 PostgreSQL 9.5.0 or greater is required.
 Connect to a database as a super user and run:

     CREATE EXTENSION sys_syn_dblink;

+If you have asciidoc installed, you may make the HTML documentation with:

+    make doc-html-single

+View the resulting .html file in the doc directory.
+If you do not have asciidoc installed, the .adoc file can be read with a standard text editor.
+The HTML file will be installed to this path:
+    $(pg_config --docdir)/extension/sys_syn_dblink.html

 Dependencies
 ------------
-The `sys_syn_dblink` data type has no dependencies other than PostgreSQL.
+The `sys_syn_dblink` extension has no dependencies other than PostgreSQL.

 Copyright and License
 ---------------------

-Copyright (c) 2016 The maintainer's name.
+Copyright (c) 2016

-sys_syn_dblink copyright is novated to PostgreSQL Global Development Group.
+sys_syn copyright is novated to PostgreSQL Global Development Group.

+sys_syn_dblink is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+See the COPYRIGHT file for the license.